Galileoomega/CD4500-TouchScreen/README.md

 For input path navigation you can't use keyboard arrow or mouse.
 Only CTRL + A and CTRL + V are available.

-CTRL + V may not working if you have a lot of data in your clipboard.
+CTRL + V may not working if you have a lot of data in your clipboard.(400char max)

 Do not press enter or any other command in this input bar.